 The tower of Flagstaff Mountain Lookout was dismantled and removed by contractors in July 2013, to make room for a Homeland Security communications site to be constructed on the summit.
 The cab was moved to the nearby town of Northport, and has a tribute to long-time DNR Flagstaff Mountain lookout Gayle Kaste, as well as her daughter who had died in a Heartflite medical helicopter crash.
 An old newspaper article examined Gayle Kaste's 25+ years as the Flagstaff Mountain lookout as well as the status of lookouts in general at the time the article was written (2002).

 Fire lookout structures can disappear at any time, for a variety of reasons.
 The following fire lookouts are currently still standing but are known to be threatened for either demolition or removal in the near future.

-The tower of Big Butte Lookout was severely damaged during Winter 2010/2011 when a tree fell across a guy wire and broke several beams and planks.
+The tower of Big Butte Lookout was severely damaged during Winter 2010/2011 when a tree fell across a guy wire, breaking several beams and planks.
 The tower was dismantled during late 2013 but the USFS put the cab on ground level and the building is still standing at the site.
-The USFS has plans to repair the damage but this was yet to be done as of early 2014.
+The USFS has plans to repair the tower damage but this was yet to be done as of Summer 2014.

 The Tonasket Ranger District began proposing to remove the Cornell Butte Lookout during 2012, due to heavy vandalism and lack of official usage.
 The removal efforts have temporarily been put on hold ever since, while the Forest Fire Lookout Association (FFLA) is in negotiations to move the tower to another location.